andreagrisafi/SALTED/README.rst

     This gives a RMSE of about 0.2 kcal/mol on the final electrostatic energy, corresponding to about 0.03% of the standard deviation over the validation set.

-ED of water dimers from SALTED water molecules
+b) ED of water dimers from SALTED water molecules
 ----------------------------------------------
 In this example, we will predict the electron density of 10 water dimers at a large reciprocal distance based on the SALTED exercise carried out for the dataset of isolated water molecules.
 The input file specifies the file-name of the reference (:code:`water_monomers_1k.xyz`) and new geometry (:code:`water_dimers_10.xyz`), together with the path to the folder where the SALTED exercise has been carried out (:code:`path2ref = ../water_monomer`).
 Please also specify the path that you used to save the heavy reference data (:code:`path2data_ref`) and the path that you will use to save the new heavy data (:code:`path2data`).
 If the error associated with the predictions is calculated, the overlaps and projections should be stored at `path2indata`.